The Residence, Etihad’s A380 Three-Room Suite

 Bottom line

-The Etihad Airbus A380 has made a comeback, with four the jets back in service.
-They’re flying from Abu Dhabi to London and New York, and soon also to Paris.
+The Etihad Airbus A380 has made a comeback, with six of the jets back in service.
+They’re flying from Abu Dhabi to London, New York, Paris, and Singapore.

 While the Etihad A380 offers a great passenger experience across the board, the highlight is The Residence, which is the three-room suite at the front of the first class cabin.
 There’s nothing else like this in commercial aviation.

-Nowadays The Residence can be booked as an upgrade option for those who are traveling on a revenue ticket in first class.
-Upgrades cost $2,500-4,500 one-way, depending on the route, and the cost is the same whether one or two people are upgrading.
+Nowadays The Residence can be booked as an upgrade option for those who are traveling on an Etihad-issued ticket, whether booked with cash or miles.
+Upgrades cost roughly $2,000-4,000 one-way, depending on the route, and the cost is the same whether one or two people are upgrading.

 What do you make of The Residence on Etihad’s A380?